shaneholloman/docker-samba-ad-dc/README.md

       --name dc1 --hostname DC1 shaneholloman/samba-ad-dc-ubuntu:latest
     ```

-2. Show logs and run tests
+2. Show logs and run additional tests.
+The reason this works is because the script `./sbin/samba-tests` was pushed to the container during then build process.

     ```sh
     docker logs dc1 -f